Presented by Torben Lund Skovhus, VIA University College, Denmark.

 5:30 pm (Eastern Australian time) on Thursday May 26 2022.

-Join the Zoom meeting from 5:30 pm Eastern Australian time at -
+Join the Zoom meeting from 5:30 pm Eastern Australian time on 26/5 at -

 Torben will discuss how to integrate MIC in failure investigations in the offshore oil and gas industry.
 Two examples from the Danish and UK sector of the North Sea will be discussed.
 Case 1 describes an oil transmission system in the UK sector of the North Sea suffering from MIC.
 Case 2 describes a topside water injection system that suffered from MIC and how the investigation was carried out; from the spool samples left the offshore platform in the Danish sector of the North Sea following it to the shore base and onwards to the specialist materials and microbiology laboratories.
 Emphasis will be on practical sampling preservation, shipment and laboratory processing and lessons learned from the two cases.